 Should I always do Roth conversions in early retirement?

-Not always.
-You need to factor in current vs. future tax rates, withdrawal needs, and how long the Roth will stay untouched.
+No. You need to weigh current vs. future tax rates, withdrawal needs, and how long the Roth will stay untouched.

 What if I regret a Roth conversion?